Yaanai Mel Kuthirai Sawaari: Soundtrack

-The songs are composed by Imalayen and Taj Noor.
+The songs are composed by Imalayen.

-Release
+Reception

 The New Indian Express wrote that "Yaanai Mel... is at the most a stepping stone for a debutant director".
 The Times of India Samayam gave the film a rating of one out of five stars and praised the film's title and music while criticizing the double meaning comic sequences.
 Dinamalar praised the director and actors' performances while criticizing the editing, cinematography, and climax.